 Representing Juveniles Charged with Crimes

-Andrea Kim has been passionate about representing youths charged with crimes since she started preparing for and studying law in high school.
-The rehabilitative nature of the Criminal Justice system allows Andrea the ability to do what she does best, telling her client's story.
-Every child has made a mistake at some point in their life and unfortunately, some lead to criminal charges that can follow them for the rest of their life.
+Andrea Kim has been passionate about representing youth charged with crimes since she started preparing for and studying law in high school.
+The rehabilitative nature of the Criminal Justice system allows Andrea the ability to do what she does best, tell her client's story.
+Every child has made a mistake at some point in their life and unfortunately, some lead to criminal charges that can follow them for the rest of their lives.
 Children should be able to learn from their mistakes and move on to become productive members of society.
 A juvenile mistake should not keep a person from pursuing their dreams and passions.

 Thankfully Juvenile Court is meant to be more rehabilitative than Adult Court.
 The stated goal in Juvenile Court is to provide youths involved in the system with the support and resources necessary to learn from their mistakes and be able to stay out of the Court system.
 Andrea firmly believes that youths who become involved in the Juvenile Justice system should leave the system better than when they entered it.
 She accomplishes that by crafting resolutions to cases that have the youth leaving the Court system as quickly as possible.
 She also works with the Prosecutor and Juvenile Probation Counselor to make sure the resolution reached in a case addresses any underlying issues that lead to the youth committing the offense in the first place.
 The main goal is to address those underlying issues so that the youth never returns to Juvenile Court with any other charges or issues.